The steps you need to take in the face of infection.

 Let’s look at what to do when prevention has failed.

-My strong recommendation is you start by taking a complete image backup of your system.
+My strong recommendation is to start by taking a complete image backup of your system.

 Why would you want to back up a system you know is infected with malware?